Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Universal Model Benchmarked on IBMQ

 When considering single qubits, the fact that the state is represented by a point inside the sphere would indicate a non-unitary dynamics, inducing state mixing.
 But with two qubits, this is not a valid interpretation, as the Bloch sphere is an incomplete description of the system.
 Specifically, the density matrix for a two-qubit system is

-Where only the first line is fully expressed in the Bloch spheres, thus averaging out the entanglement terms with $\langle \hat{S}_{a} \otimes \hat{I}_{b} \rangle$.
+Only the first line is fully expressed in the Bloch spheres, thus averaging out the entanglement terms with $\langle \hat{S}_{a} \otimes \hat{I}_{b} \rangle$.
 It is not surprising then that by taking a partial trace of the whole system (Eq.~\ref{eq:rho_I}), the qubit subsystems are in mixed states.
-More interestingly, this shows that the initial population of the $\ket{0,0}$ state is distributed into the off-diagonal terms of the density matrix representing entanglement, which are not represented by the Bloch sphere.
+More interestingly, this demonstrates that the initial population of the $\ket{0,0}$ state is distributed into the off-diagonal terms of the density matrix representing entanglement that are not explicitly pictured in the Bloch sphere.
 And after a certain number of pulses, the off-diagonal terms evolve back into population terms, resulting in a population inversion to the $\ket{0,1}$ state.
-This behavior is evidenced by the experimental full quantum state tomography with the 15 observables~\cite{QIP_NMR} for $N=0$ (initial state preparation) $N=6$ (intermediate `$\pi/2$' state) and $N=12$ (final `$\pi$' state) in Figs.~\ref{fig:DM_ibmq}~(b), (c) and (d) respectively.
-At $N=0$, the IBMQ shows a nearly perfect initialization of the qubits, with small deviations in some of the off-diagonal terms, likely due to readout errors related to the rotations necessary for the projection into the measurement axis.
-While at $N=12$, we observe a complete population inversion of the target qubit.
+This behavior is evidenced by the demonstrated full quantum state tomography with the 15 observables~\cite{QIP_NMR} for $N=0$ (initial state preparation) $N=6$ (intermediate `$\pi/2$' state) and $N=12$ (final `$\pi$' state) in Figs.~\ref{fig:DM_ibmq}~(b), (c) and (d) respectively.

+At $N=0$, the IBMQ has a nearly perfect initialization of the qubits, with small deviations in some of the entanglement terms, likely due to readout errors related to the rotations necessary for the projection into the measurement axis and at $N=12$, we observe a complete population inversion of the target qubit.
 By taking an intermediate number of pulses as $N=6$, we obtain a highly entangled state with concurrence 0.899~\cite{concurrence1, concurrence2}, close to a maximally entangled state with concurrence 1.
-In this way, the DD-gates can potentially be employed as tool for entanglement generation, apart from population changes to the target qubits, which motivates further research into this time-evolution dynamics.
+In this way, the DD-gates can potentially be employed as a tool for entanglement generation, apart from population changes to the target qubits, which motivates further research into this time-evolution dynamics.